Floor 1: Overview - Entry Glass Vestibule

 Development and Fabrication Process

-The 19th Psalm has been re-created in the art glass by a combination of glass printing, overpainting and engraving.
+The text of Psalm 19 was re-created in the art-glass by a combination of glass printing, overpainting and engraving.
 It was made at Mayer of Munich Glass Works, one of the most renowned art-glass manufacturers in the world.